As a Songwriter, It’s Important to Know There Are Methods You Can Use in Your Songs to Get People to Want to Hear Your Music

 - How being persistent can help you achieve success. (page 162)

-I’m Also Throwing In Some Great FREE Bonuses For You!
+I’m Also Throwing In a TON of Great FREE Bonuses For You!

 This EBook outlines the chords for you in each major and minor key, while giving you the notes to use to write a melody in each of those keys.
 You’ll never have to worry about having writer’s block again when writing chords and melodies.
 This resource is an invaluable songwriting tool, and it’s yours for free.

-FREE BONUS #4 - Performance Tips For Songwriters
+FREE BONUS #4 – Music Marketing For Songwriters

 What Your Peers Are Saying